Doing business with DNREC during the coronavirus period. More Info

 If you catch a snakehead in Delaware, you should kill it.
-Then you should contact the Division of Fish & Wildlife with information on the date and specific location of the catch and the size of the fish.
+Then you should contact the Division of Fish and Wildlife with information on the date and specific location of the catch and the size of the fish.
 If you can, take and submit a photo, to help confirm the catch.

-The information you share will help the Division of Fish & Wildlife document the occurrence of this species and gain a better understanding of the potential impact this species could have on Delaware’s freshwater ecosystems.
+The information you share will help the Division of Fish and Wildlife document the occurrence of this species and gain a better understanding of the potential impact this species could have on Delaware’s freshwater ecosystems.

 Once established this hardy fish has proven difficult to eradicate, making preventative measures even more crucial.
 Information provided by anglers has been an important part of this process.

 Northern Snakehead are identified by long dorsal (back) and long anal fins, a rounded tail, and a large mouth that extends beyond the eye.
 They also have many sharp teeth.
 The adults are green or brown with darker, irregular shaped blotches along their sides.
 The juveniles are generally lighter tan or yellowish in color but otherwise resemble the adults.